stryker-mutator/stryker-slides/slides/questions/unit-testing.md

-# Who writes unit tests?
+# Who has unit tests in their project?